redreamality/learning-to-rank/README.rst

         $ python src/scripts/summarize-learning-experiment.py --fold_dirs outdir

-   Arbitrarily many folds can be listed per experiments.
+   Arbitrarily many folds can be listed per experiment.
 Results are aggregated  over runs and folds.
 The output format is a simple text file that can be  further processed using e.g., gnuplot.
 The columns are: mean_offline_perf stddev_offline_perf mean_online_perf stddev_online_perf

 Data
 ----
+Lerot acceptes data formatted in the SVMlight (see http://svmlight.joachims.org/) format.
 You can download learning to rank data sets here:

 - **GOV**: http://research.microsoft.com/en-us/um/beijing/projects/letor/LETOR3.0/Gov.rar (you'll need files in QueryLevelNorm)